-Class Presentations Score Content Conventions Organization Levels A Understands the nature of the question in its historical and contemporary context.
-Reflects creative and critical thinking.
-Contains a succinct summary of the question pertaining to the chapter and uses 3 or more other sources.
-Is accurate.
-Presentation was clear and concise.
-Delivery was polished.
-Use of IT was appropriate and well-integrated into the presentation.
-The response contained information that was current, correct, and organized in a logical way. В Understands the nature of the question.
-Has application of critical thinking that is apparent.
-Utilizes the chapter pertaining to the question and at least 2 other sources.
-Is accurate.
-Presentation clear.
-Delivery was free of verbal and non-verbal distractions.
-Use of IT was helpful to presentation. ■ The response contained information that was relevant and organized. С Struggles to grasp the relevance of the question.
-Reflects little creative or critical thinking.
-Utilizes only the chapter pertaining to the question and no additional sources.
-Presentation lacked clarity and went too long.
-Delivery was disjointed and distracting.
-Use of IT had little purpose The response contained information that was organized but dated and incorrect.
-D Does not understand the nature of the question.
-Reflects no creative or critical thinking.
-Lacks understanding even of the chapter related to the question.
-Presentation was confusing and difficult to follow.
-Delivery lacked significant signs of preparation.
-No thought given to use of IT. ■ The response contained incorrect information that lacked organization.
+Score Content Conventions Organization Levels - II 1 1 1 1 C1 - D - m A Understands the nature of the question in its historical and contemporary context.
+Presentation was clear and concise.Delivery was polished.
+The response contained information that ■ Reflects creative and ■ Use of IT was was current, critical thinking. appropriate and well- correct, and ■ Contains a succinct integrated into the organized in a summary of the question presentation. logical way. pertaining to the chapter and uses 3 or more other sources.
+Is accurate.Understands the nature of ■ Presentation clear. ■ The manner are В the question.
+Presentation clear.Delivery was free of The response contained В Has application of critical verbal and non-verbal information that thinking that is apparent. distractions. was relevant and Utilizes the chapter Use of IT was helpful organized. pertaining to the question to presentation. organizea. and at least 2 other re processions sources. ■ Is accurate.
+Struggles to grasp the ■ Presentation lacked ■ The response C relevance of the question. clarity and went too contained Reflects little creative or long. information that critical thinking.
+Delivery was disjointed was organized but Utilizes only the chapter and distracting. dated and pertaining to the question Use of IT had little incorrect. and no additional sources. purpose ■ Does not understand the ■ Presentation was ■ The response D nature of the question. confusing and difficult contained Reflects no creative or to follow. incorrect critical thinking.
+Delivery lacked significant signs of information that lacked Lacks understanding even of the chapter related to preparation. the question.
+No thought given to use organization. the question. of IT.
+O1 11.